 I love open world type games, especially if they take place in history.
 My absolute favorite is Dishonored.
 Seriously, if you haven’t played it, go buy it right now.
 The Elder Scrolls and Assassin’s Creed are my top two and three.
 I do enjoy some competitive games, like Rocket League and Call of Duty, but I mostly play games to get lost in their worlds and stories.
 Pictured are the games I’ve spent the most time playing.
 Click on the picture to enlarge it.

 What kinds of book and movies do you enjoy?

 Books: Fantasy is my number one.
 My favorite subgenre of fantasy is grimdark.
 My number two is historical fiction.
 And I enjoy the odd science fiction once in a while.
-My favorite books and authors are always changing, but right now I’m big into Django Wexler’s Shadow Campaigns, Jim Butcher’s The Aeronaut’s Windlass, and George RR Martin’s A Song of Ice and Fire.
+Time travel is the BEST.
+My favorite books and authors are always changing, but right now I’m into Django Wexler’s Shadow Campaigns, Jim Butcher’s The Aeronaut’s Windlass, and George RR Martin’s A Song of Ice and Fire.

 Sounds like you’re a geek.